A cervical screening test (previously known as a smear test) is a method of detecting abnormal cells on the cervix.

 Bowel cancer screening involves a test to check if you have or are at risk of bowel cancer.

 Bowel cancer is a common type of cancer in both men and women.
 About 1 in 20 people will get it during their lifetime.
+9 out of 10 people survive bowel cancer if caught early but the early signs are often hidden so it's important to take the test.

 Screening can help detect bowel cancer at an early stage, when it's easier to treat.
 It can also be used to help check for and remove small growths in the bowel called polyps, which can turn into cancer over time.